February 13, 2015

 August 18, 2014

 Hello from beautiful North Carolina!
 I’ve been here since August 12th, initially for a medical appointment at Duke University Medical Center with an orthopedic foot and ankle specialist/surgeon.
 The appointment was a huge let-down, to put it mildly.
-But I’m glad that I decided to extend my stay and make a little holiday of this trip.
+But I’m glad that I decided to extend my stay and make a holiday of this trip.
 I’ve been staying on an incredible little island called Ocracoke, which is part of North Carolina’s Outer Banks since last Friday night.
-I really lucked out in choosing this place, as well as the cute and charming B&B I came across online.
+I really lucked out in choosing this place, as well as the cute and charming B&B I randomly found online.
 I’ve been so impressed with the island, the village, the B&B, the beaches.
 Everything.

 You can read more about my Duke and NC experience in the post I recently wrote for RheumatoidArthritis.net:

-Tomorrow is my last full day here and I’m quite sad thinking about it.
+Tomorrow is my last full day here and I’m sad thinking about it.
 I’m not ready to go back home!
 I love the ocean so much and I have to say that island life certainly agrees with me.
 Alone time is something that I’ve been severely lacking for several months; I didn’t realize how much I needed this vacation.

 April 28, 2014